wordslab-org/wordslab-notebooks/README.md

 - on a fast computer with a 300 MBits/sec internet connection, this operation takes **8 minutes**
 - the disk size of the .\\wordslab-notebooks directory after install is **18.6 GB**

+WARNING: this local AI development environment is meant to be used **at home, on a computer used by a single user**
+- ease of use was prioritized for this specific context
+- **no access control or security measures** are implemented
+- this virtual machine is not safe to use on a shared computer or in the cloud
+- anybody can start the virtual machine with one click
+- they have **root access to the virtual machine and all its contents
+- the tools inside the virtual machine also run as root and have full acces to all your data

 The installation script will execute the following steps in order:

 [windows-linux/1_install-or-update-windows-subsystem-for-linux](https://github.com/wordslab-org/wordslab-notebooks/blob/main/install/windows-linux/1_install-or-update-windows-subsystem-for-linux.ps1)